ricklove/Time4Life/www/Notes/WorkHours.md

 	- Import the required files
 	- Setup the first scenario test to the point of failure

+### 7:01-7:33

+- Begin: Create the first EnterValueStatements feature scenario test (10)

 ###

-- Create the first EnterValueStatements feature scenario test (10)

 ---
 # FUTURE TASKS